 USEPA had revised the primary and secondary ozone NAAQS in 2008.
 On July 23, 2013, the D.C.
 Circuit Court of Appeals upheld the 2008 NAAQS revision of 0.075 parts per million ("ppm") as a primary standard but remanded it as a secondary standard.
 By this time, however, USEPA had begun revising the ozone standard under its 2010 deadline.

 On December 17, 2014 the USEPA proposed new primary and secondary NAAQS for ozone at 70 ppm, and on October 26, 2015, the final ozone NAAQS was published in the Federal Register, effective December 28, 2015.
-Many states will face an increase in areas designated non-attainment.
+Many states will face an increase in areas designated nonattainment.
 Industrial and utility sectors may see ozone precursors such as nitrogen oxides ("NOx") and volatile organic compounds become targets for increased reductions in order to meet the new standard.
 As a result, the new ozone NAAQS is currently being challenged in multiple petitions by environmental and industry groups in the D.C.
 Circuit Court of Appeals.
+None-the-less, USEPA has communicated its intent to promulgate state initial area designations, for the NAAQS 2015 ground-level ozone standard in the near future.